mschwar/data-visualization/index.md

 ## Overview of the Visualization

-The figure you created is a heat map that visually represents the oral health status of the Tsimane population.
-This innovative visualization technique effectively communicates complex data in an intuitive and comprehensive manner.
+This figure visually represents the oral health status of the Tsimane population.

-Key features of the heat map:
+Key features:

 1. X-axis: Represents different teeth (incisors, canines, premolars, molars)
 2. Y-axis: Represents age groups, ranging from 15-24 to 75+